Stem Cell Therapy for Hip Pain

 For patients with mild hip sprain or OA, regenerative injections with dextrose or Platelet-Rich Plasma (PRP) may be sufficient.
 These treatments can help stabilize the joint and may allow patients to avoid more invasive procedures like joint replacement surgery.
 Dextrose and PRP injections work by promoting the body’s natural healing processes, thereby reducing inflammation and encouraging tissue repair.

 In cases of more advanced degeneration and moderate to severe OA, stem cell therapy with PRP is recommended.
 Stem cells have the potential to regenerate damaged tissues, while PRP enhances this regenerative effect.
 Stem cells are the seed and PRP is the fertilizer.
 With this powerful combination we not only target the hip joint itself but also address the surrounding connective tissue structures that, if damaged or stretched, make such an important contribution to pain and instability.
 As with other areas of the body, for severe cases I sometimes recommend one or two Prolo primers prior to stem cell and a PRP booster six or eight weeks after stem cell therapy to optimize outcomes.
 The primers help set the stage for healing and start the tightening process.
 The PRP booster acts to reignite the stem cells to enhance regenerative healing.
-Stem cells survive about 4-5 months, so in case the regenerative healing is too slow and sluggish, it makes sense to reinvigorate the stem cells (if needed) at about the six or eight week mark.
+Stem cells survive about 4-5 months, so in case the regenerative healing is too slow and sluggish, it makes sense to reinvigorate the stem cells (if needed) at about the six- or eight-week mark.

 A thorough evaluation of the whole low back, pelvis and hip complex is essential for effective treatment.
 In addition to directly assessing the hip joint, the doctor should examine the lower lumbar spine, the sacro-iliac ligaments, the gluteal attachments in the pelvis, the anterior hip capsule, the distal piriformis attachment, the hamstring attachments on the ischial tuberosity, and the iliotibial (IT) band.
 These areas can be significant pain generators and contribute to hip instability.